khaleel737/khaleel737.github.io/content/blog/minimizing-sql-dag-runtime.md

 ```

-That top query `#46` is a low hanging fruit to optimize.
-But it turns out that it's not a bottleneck, and there's actually no point optimizing it:
+That top query `#46` appears as a low hanging fruit to optimize.
+But it turns out it's not a bottleneck, and there's actually no point optimizing it:

 ```python
 >>> dag.set_duration('#46').total_duration